 Fridah Turned Her Dream Into Reality

 “When I look at my dream chart and think about when I first made it to now, it gives me a lot of happiness, a lot of peace and a lot of hope.
-It helps me remember that if I’m working hard, I can go really far.” ‒ Fridah, 2nd year ZOE member (Kenya)
+It helps me remember that if I’m working hard, I can go really far.” ‒ Fridah, 2nd year Zoe Empowers member (Kenya)

 Social media allows our culture to daydream more than ever before.
 Scrolling through a Facebook feed often sparks feelings of jealousy or inadequacy, as it appears others are living a seemingly more exciting life.
 The idea of escaping our reality can be tempting, but does our reality really warrant escaping?